-A. We have heard about applying banana skin to warts, but this is the first time we have read that pineapple might be beneficial.
+A. We have heard about applying banana skin to warts, but this is the first time we have read that pineapple might be a beneficial plantar wart remedy.
 An ingredient in pineapple, bromelain, has both anti-inflammatory and immune-modulating effects, so there is a plausible mechanism of action.

 Some people tell us that pineapple is good for joint pain, as this reader did: